andreperez/Stochastic-Oscilators-Collection/README.md

 ## Motivation 💊

-This is as customized version of *Stochastic Momentum Index (SMI) Ergodic*.
+Here I developed a customized version of *Stochastic Momentum Index (SMI) Ergodic*.
 Basically, I took a lot of interesting ideas from the authors mentioned above, and put them all together.
 Implementations: